-As Uganda begins to welcome back international travellers, we are focused on ensuring a safe and enjoyable travel experience for all.
+As Uganda begins to welcome back international travelers, we are focused on ensuring a safe and enjoyable travel experience for all.
 We have implemented a range of precautions and safety measures to ensure the wellbeing of our clients, in line with advice from reputable organizations such as WHO, UNWTO, UWA, AUTO, UTB and Civil Aviation.
 As you embark on your post-COVID-19 travel journey, Uganda offers a wealth of experiences, including unforgettable primate and wildlife encounters, and rich cultural experiences.
 To help you explore Uganda safely, we have compiled a list of the top 5 safari activities that are well-suited for the new normal.
 With our safety measures in place, you can enjoy these activities with peace of mind, knowing that your health and safety are our top priorities.

 Gorilla trekking is an incredible adventure that offers a rare opportunity to get up close and personal with these majestic creatures in their natural habitat.
 The experience is truly unforgettable and Uganda is one of the few places in the world where you can witness mountain gorillas in the wild.